Tips for Staying Within Your Budget on Valentine’s Day

 This Valentine’s Day, challenge yourself and your partner to celebrate the holiday without spending any money.
 Why?
 Though a box of chocolates or a pretty heart-shaped necklace is nice, doing something for your honey in a creative, budget-saving way is a thoughtful way to show you care.
 Before you get to planning, tell your partner to sit back and relax; you’re in charge of Valentine’s Day this year.
-Here are five ways that you can orchestrate a Valentine's Day your partner will never forget.
+Here are four ways that you can orchestrate a Valentine's Day he'll never forget.

 Keeping the home fires burning